governify/governify-web/content/reference-guides/periods.md

 #### Basic periods

 There are 5 base periods: [`"hourly"`, `"daily"`, `"weekly"`, `"monthly"`, `"yearly"`].
-Each one is converted to two rrules when the guarantee is going to be calculated.
-The first rrule is defined for the start of the periods and the second one for the end.
+Each one is converted into two rrules when the guarantee is going to be calculated.
+The first rrule is defined for the period's start and the second one for the end.
 In this way the periods are obtained by linking each start with its end.

 ##### Example